tiagocoutinho/linuxpy/README.md

 Provides python access to several linux subsystems like V4L2, input and MIDI.

-There is experimental, incomplete and unstable access to USB.
+There is experimental, undocumented, incomplete and unstable access to USB.

 Requirements:
 * python >= 3.9